rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ### PodSecurityPolicies

-When PSPs are enabled, a policy can be applied to mitigate the necessary controls described in section 5.2 of the CIS Benchmark.
+When PSPs are enabled, a policy can be applied to satisfy the necessary controls described in section 5.2 of the CIS Benchmark.

 Here's an example of a compliant PSP.